mvaneijgen/vita-subreddit-theme/README.md

-# vita-subreddit-theme
-I designed for /r/vita and can be found here /r/vitabymvaneijgen
+This is a theme I designed for /r/vita and can be found here /r/vitabymvaneijgen.
+It is designed with readability in mind and finding content more easy.
+The theme is inspired by /r/Naut and thanks /u/Cryptonaut for providing the assets.